mixxxdj/mixxx/source/chapters/controlling_mixxx.rst

 #.
 Connect your controller(s) to your computer
 #.
 Start Mixxx
 #.
-Open the :menuselection:`Preferences`
+Go to :menuselection:`Preferences --> Controllers`
 #.
-Select the :guilabel:`Controllers` preference item
-#.
 Select your device from the list of available devices on the left and the
    right pane will change
 #.
-Click the :guilabel:`Enable` checkbox
+Activate the :guilabel:`Enabled` checkbox
 #.
 Select the mapping for your controller from the :guilabel:`Presets`
-   drop-down-menu
+   drop-down menu
 #.
 Click :guilabel:`OK` and Mixxx can now be controlled by your controller(s).
 #.
-Repeat step 5-8 for any of the controllers you want to use
+Repeat step 4-7 for any of the controllers you want to use

 .. hint:: If you do not find a connected device in the list, make sure to
           install any necessary drivers for that device.